SwathiKeshavamurthy/SoftwareStacks-P4/README.md

 **Wireframes:**
 - Home Page: Features a carousel of featured articles, a quick summary of categories, and a latest articles section.
 - Category Pages: List articles with brief summaries, sortable by popularity or date.
-- Article Detail Page: Rich content layout with sidebars for related articles and author info.
+- Post Detail Page: Rich content layout with sidebars for related articles and author info.

 **Accessibility:**
 - Ensure all content and navigation is accessible with keyboard and screen readers.